cmeeren/FSharp.JsonApi/README.md

 FSharp.JsonApi
 ==============

-A library that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the [JSON-API specification](https://jsonapi.org/) – and an almost-production-ready API implementation sample to get you started on the right foot!
+FSharp.JsonApi is a [library (not framework)](http://tomasp.net/blog/2015/library-frameworks/) that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the [JSON-API specification](https://jsonapi.org/).
+There’s even an almost-production-ready API implementation sample to get you started on the right foot!

 Core features: